Best Seafood Practices

 Complaints, appeals and disputes regarding certification brought to the attention of the Global Seafood Alliance by retailers, consumers, facilities, or other parties will be handled by Program Integrity or

-GSA Unannounced Audit Policy
+Unannounced and Overnight Audit Policy for Enhanced Social

 GSA Unannounced Audit FAQ